Peppermint Frosted Brownie Sugar Cookies

 Instructions

-• In the bowl of a stand mixer, cream butter and sugar until light and fluffy, about 2 minutes.
-Add heavy cream, vanilla and peppermint.
-With mixing speed on low, add one egg, mix then add the other.
+• In the bowl of a stand mixer, cream the butter and sugar until light and fluffy, about 2 minutes.
+Add the heavy cream, vanilla, and peppermint.
+With the mixing speed on low, add one egg, mix, then add the other.

-• In a medium size mixing bow, whisk together flour, cocoa powders, baking powder, and salt.
-With mixing speed on low, gradually add the dry ingredients mixing until no flour/cocoa “pockets” remain.
+• In a medium-sized mixing bowl, whisk together the flour, cocoa powders, baking powder, and salt.
+With the mixing speed on low, gradually add the dry ingredients, mixing until no flour/cocoa pockets remain.
 Add the chopped chocolate and mix until incorporated.
-Wrap the dough in plastic and place in the refrigerator to chill for 1 hour.*
+Wrap the dough in plastic and place it in the refrigerator to chill for 1 hour.*

-• Preheat oven to 350 degrees.
-Remove dough from refrigerator and roll out on a lightly floured surface to approximately ¼” thick.
-Cut into desired shapes, place onto a parchment-lined baking sheet for 8 to 10 minutes or until the edges are firm and the centers are soft and puffy.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Remove the cookie dough from the refrigerator and roll it out on a lightly floured surface to approximately ¼” thick.
+Cut into desired shapes, place onto a parchment-lined baking sheet, and bake for 8 to 10 minutes or until the edges are firm and the centers are soft and puffy.
 Remove from the oven and transfer to a wire rack to cool.

 NOTES